Causal Reasoning and Large Language Models: Opening a New Frontier for Causality: Background and Preliminaries

 Causal tasks or questions seek to reason about cause-and-effect relationships in a system, often with the goal of understanding and improving a desired outcome, as other mechanisms and environment change.
 This broad umbrella encompasses a large array of distinct causal tasks, with its own developed methodologies.
 Notably, while some of these tasks intersect---they may share common abstractions (e.g., causal graphs) or the result of one task may be fed as an input of another---an ability to solve one task does not imply an ability to solve the others.

-{\em Causal discovery} is the task of recovering the underlying causal mechanisms that govern a system, often described as recovering a causal graph of the system~\citep{peters2017elements,glymour2019review}.
-Causal discovery is primarily covariance-based in the context of type causality.
+{\em Specifying the causal graph} is the type-causal task of specifying a graph that represents the underlying causal mechanisms that govern a system. \emph{Causal discovery} is an approach to causal graph specification that attempts to reverse engineer the causal graph from covariance in data. ~\citep{peters2017elements,glymour2019review}.

 {\em Effect inference} is the task of characterizing the strength and shape of a known or hypothesized causal relationship.
 While it is most commonly characterized as relying on covariance-based methods, effect inference does rely on logical reasoning approaches for determining validity of causal assumptions~\citep{sharma2021dowhy} and identifying approaches to validation and sensitivity analyses (e.g., negative controls~\citep{lipsitch2010negative}).
 Effect inference is primarily focused in type causality scenarios.
-However, individual treatment effect estimation and counterfactual estimation straddle the realm of actual causality.
+However, individual treatment effect estimation and counterfactual estimation straddle the realm of token causality.

 {\em Attribution} is the task of determining the cause or causes of a change.
-Depending on the application domain, approaches to attribution include both covariance-based and logical-based approaches, and are set in both type and actual causality settings.
-For example, determining the likely cause of performance slowdowns in a large-scale Internet service is usually a covariance-based analysis in a type causality setting~\citep{pmlr-v130-budhathoki21a}; determining the root cause of a specific error in a system execution can be a covariance-based analysis in an actual causality setting~\citep{sharma2022counterfactual}; whereas determining the cause of a fire in an arson investigation may rely purely on logical-reasoning in an actual causality setting~\citep{halpern2016actual}. {\em Judgement} tasks~\citep{gerstenberg2014counterfactual} extend attribution tasks to questions of reward or blame assignment for outcomes.
+Depending on the application domain, approaches to attribution include both covariance-based and logical-based approaches, and are set in both type and token causality settings.
+For example, determining the likely cause of performance slowdowns in a large-scale Internet service is usually a covariance-based analysis in a type causality setting~\citep{pmlr-v130-budhathoki21a}; determining the root cause of a specific error in a system execution can be a covariance-based analysis in an token causality setting~\citep{sharma2022counterfactual}; whereas determining the cause of a fire in an arson investigation may rely purely on logical-reasoning in an token causality setting~\citep{halpern2016actual}. {\em Judgement} tasks~\citep{gerstenberg2014counterfactual} extend attribution tasks to questions of reward or blame assignment for outcomes.
 They usually incorporate additional considerations of morality, normality, and intent of agents~\citep{sloman2015causality}.

 These are only some of the many causal tasks.
 Others include {\em policy optimization}, {\em decision-making}, {\em explanation}, {\em scientific discovery}, and others.